Censorship: Copy, picture, and writer approval

 Copy approval is the right to read and amend an article, usually an interview, before publication.
 Many publications refuse to give copy approval but it is increasingly becoming common practice when dealing with publicity anxious celebrities.
 Picture approval is the right given to an individual to choose which photos will be published and which will not.
 Robert Redford is well known for insisting upon picture approval.
 Writer approval is when writers are chosen based on whether they will write flattering articles or not.
 Hollywood publicist Pat Kingsley is known for banning certain writers who wrote undesirably about one of her clients from interviewing any of her other clients.

 Reverse censorship

 Flooding the public, often through online social networks, with false or misleading information is sometimes called "reverse censorship".
 American legal scholar Tim Wu has explained that this type of information control, sometimes by state actors, can "distort or drown out disfavored speech through the creation and dissemination of fake news, the payment of fake commentators, and the deployment of propaganda robots."

+Soft censorship

+Soft censorship or indirect censorship is the practice of influencing news coverage for example by applying financial pressure on media companies that are deemed critical of a government or its policies and rewarding media outlets and individual journalists who are seen as friendly to the government.

+Financial censorship

+Financial censorship is when financial institutions and payment intermediaries de-bank accounts or inhibit transactions and influence what kind of speech can exist online.
+Examples of financial censorship include: